pretix/pretix-docs/docs/guides/check-in/custom.md

 ## Prerequisites

 This article assumes that you have read [check-in lists](check-in-lists.md) and set up one or more basic check-in lists.
-Using the logical operators such AND and OR can be counterintuitive.
+Using the logical operators such as AND and OR can be counterintuitive.
 A basic understanding of predicate logic can be helpful, but it is not required for using this feature.

 ## General usage